 I know it sounds too simple, but much like advice about eating properly, getting enough sleep, and exercising regularly, few people give their financial health enough thought until there is a crisis.

 Getting yourself into better financial shape is not rocket science.
-It may require unlearning bad habits and possibly making some major changes in your lifestyle.
-In the initial post I wrote about following simple rules and developing a few key habits.
-These guidelines here can help you achieve more financial resiliency (and path towards independence) even if you have zero savings and credit card debt.
+It may require unlearning bad habits and possibly making some major changes in your lifestyle, but ultimately it’s about good behaviours.
+It’s about following simple rules and developing some key habits.
+The guidelines here can help you achieve more financial resiliency (and path towards independence) even if you have zero savings and considerable credit card debt.
 Don’t get discouraged if you are in this camp.

 One other piece of advice: Try and make these changes part of your identity.
 You need to want to be the type of person that is sound financially and makes good financial decisions, rather than trying to look like you’re living large and a celebrity instagrammer.
 It may sound silly, but altering your sense of financial identity makes a big difference in terms of how you start to see your decisions and choices (and even your risk profile).
 Try to put your ego in check.
 I find there is a close correlation between people trying to use expenditure as cheap economic signalling and those in financial trouble (the fake it till you make it crowd).
 Habit formation tied to identity change is usually vastly more successful than not re-picturing yourself as someone better.